Massachusetts wine

 Massachusetts wine refers to wine made from grapes grown in the U.S. state of Massachusetts.
-Most of the wine grape vineyards and wineries in Massachusetts are located in the southern half of the state, within the boundaries of the Southeastern New England AVA.
-Although the coastal conditions moderate the cold climate, many wineries rely upon cold-hardy French hybrid varietals like Seyval, Vidal, and Marechal Foch.
-There are over 55 wineries in Massachusetts, and one designated American Viticultural Area, the Martha's Vineyard AVA, located entirely within the boundaries of the state.
+Most of the wine grape vineyards and wineries in the Bay State are located in the southern half within the boundaries of its initial American Viticultural Area (AVA) established in 1984, Southeastern New England.
+Although the coastal conditions moderate the cold climate, many wineries rely upon cold-hardy French hybrid varietals like Seyval, Vidal blanc, and Marechal Foch, Martha's Vineyard AVA, the 1985 sub-appellation of Southeastern New England, also has a milder climate while the much warmer inland region, established in March 2026, Nashoba Valley AVA.